The Micro-Brand Watches You Need to Know

 The worlds of vintage car and vintage watch enthusiasts seem to naturally overlap, and Autodromo has leveraged this to its advantage, carving out a nice niche in the sub-$1,000 space.

 Instagram (37k followers)

 Brooklyn-based Martenero launched in 2014 with two models, the Founder and the Ace.
 They've added five watches to their collection since, each with a distinct and customizable style.
 The founders started the brand to create contemporary, yet classic time pieces; at a time when so many brands just re-release takes on their vintage models, it's refreshing to see a brand with distinctively 21st-century design but clear inspiration from classic watch motifs.
 Their most recent release, the Kerrison, comes packed with an automatic Miyota 9015 movement – the Citizen-built movement that's a favorite of upstart brands the world over (that I just realized you can purchase on Amazon for about a hundred bucks).
-The designs are simple with a certain whimsy and punch of color that really makes the dials and hands stand out.
+The designs are simple with a certain playfulness and punch of color that really makes the dials and hands stand out.

 Instagram (13k followers)

 Halios and its flagship Seaforth diver watch are something of a darling to the internet watch world.
 Halios is essentially a one-man operation run by founder Jason Lim out of Vancouver.
 Halios is very much a passion project of Lim's, but luckily his taste is impeccable; he's inspired by 60s sport watches that are built to do anything and everything.
 He keeps his watches priced under $1,000, sourcing production out of Asia.
 Its Seaforth contains the ever-popular ETA 2824-2 automatic movement, so you know its built to last.
 It's got a classic dive-watch build and a steel GMT bezel.
 Go to any watch forum and you'll find a passionate base of Halios owners.